30/01/23

 In turn, the localization of engineering and technical professions for medical devices will increase to 50% from the current 30%.

 What does this mean for the industry?
-First, significantly increased expenditure on recruiting and onboarding new employees.
-Second, difficult access to qualified specialists and intensified fight for recent graduates currently entering the market.
+First, there will be significantly increased expenditures on recruiting and onboarding new employees.
+Second, there will be difficult access to qualified specialists and an intensified fight for recent graduates entering the market.

 To overcome these challenges, you might need a rich database of local candidates, an optimization of the recruitment process to minimize the number of candidates resigning during the process, or even an improvement of the onboarding process, which also tends to have a decisive impact on the retention of new employees.

-Regarding the candidates just entering the market, it is worth considering cooperation with universities to acknowledge graduates with our company first-minute.
+For candidates just entering the market, it is worth considering cooperating with universities to acknowledge graduates with our company first.
 Popular Saudi universities educating future specialists in the Life Sciences industry include King Saud University, King Abdulaziz University, and Umm-AlQura University.

 What is Saudization?

-Saudization policy is not new and has been around for decades.
-Nevertheless, the most intensified activities began in 2011 with the introduction of the Nitaqat program as part of the government’s Vision 2030 strategy aimed at significantly reducing unemployment among Saudi Nationals.
+Saudization policy is not new and has existed for decades.
+Nevertheless, the most intensified activities began in 2011 with introducing the Nitaqat program as part of the government’s Vision 2030 strategy, which aimed at significantly reducing unemployment among Saudi Nationals.

 As part of the Nitaqat program, the Ministry of Human Resources and Development monitors the national labor market and, where deemed necessary, makes decisions to reserve certain professions exclusively for Saudis or determine the percentage of roles that the Kingdom citizens must fill.
 As of today, the Ministry has reserved more than 90 professions exclusively for Saudis, although these are often junior positions.
-In addition, the mentioned Vision 2030 strategy is also aimed at upskilling the population, directly related to filling new positions with freshly educated citizens.
+In addition, the mentioned Vision 2030 strategy aims to upskill the population, directly related to filling new positions with freshly educated citizens.

 Skill gaps are particularly visible in the more technical roles reserved for engineers, architects, healthcare practitioners, and IT professionals.
 It has led the Saudi Arabian government to implement new eligibility requirements on its multibillion-dollar scholarship program for young Saudis who want to study for university degrees abroad.

 The Nitaqat system categorizes private sector companies according to their size and nature of business, assessing compliance with the program’s requirements.
 Depending on the degree of this compliance, companies can be assigned to one of five color ranges (Nitaq).
-Companies placed in the Platinum or Green categories meet the requirements of Saudization, which is rewarded with various privileges.
-On the other hand, those companies that failed to meet the mentioned requirements in a given period fall into the Red category while losing access to certain ministerial services.
+Companies placed in the Platinum or Green categories meet the Saudization requirements and are rewarded with various privileges.
+On the other hand, those companies that fail to meet the mentioned requirements in a given period fall into the Red category while losing access to certain ministerial services.

-The way companies are categorized is based on specific algorithms and is detailed in the official Procedural Guideline.
-Businesses can also use the Nitaqat Interactive Guide to automatically identify their Nitaq and get advice to improve their status.
+The official Procedural Guideline details the specific algorithms used to categorize companies.
+Businesses can also use the Nitaqat Interactive Guide to automatically identify their Nitaq and get advice on improving their status.

 The Ministry of Human Resources and Development can change the Nitaqat program.
 So far, the two biggest changes were removing the Yellow category and increasing the minimum wage.

-Saudization policy is often a challenge for companies that cannot hire more expats, while struggling to find suitably qualified local candidates simultaneously.
+Saudization policy is often challenging for companies that cannot hire more expats while struggling to find suitable local candidates.
 Moreover, competing for the best employees favors qualified Saudis in frequent job changes and regular pay increases, which can also be challenging for some employers.

 For many years, we have been helping the best Life Sciences companies meet the requirements of the Nitaqat program.
 Contact us to discuss your challenges and prepare an action plan.